discosultan/quake-console/README.md

 This has setup the console shell.
 For the console to actually do anything useful on user input, an interpreter must be configured (see below).

 Sometimes it is desirable to prevent other game systems from accepting input while the console window is open.
-To do this, it is required to know if the console is currently open (accepting input) or closed.
-This can be done by using the  `console.IsAcceptingInput` property.
+For this, it is required to know if the console is currently open (accepting input) or closed.
+This can be checked by the  `console.IsAcceptingInput` property.

 <h2 id="setup3">Setting up console to use PythonInterpreter</h2>